Irwin Thomas

-Irwin Thomas (born Irwin Thomas Whittridge; 6 January 1971) is an Australian-American singer-songwriter and guitarist.
-He performs professionally using the stage name Jack Jones from when he was the lead vocalist-guitarist in the band Southern Sons (1990–1996).

-His other bands collaborations include Electric Mary, She Said Yes and Ahmet Zappa.
-He is known for his collaborations with John Farnham and Rick Price.

-He released his debut solo album, The Evolution of Irwin Thomas, in 2002.
+Irwin Thomas (born Irwin Thomas Whittridge; 6 February 1971) is an Australian-American singer-songwriter and guitarist.
+He has performed professionally as Jack Jones, including as lead vocalist-guitarist in the rock band Southern Sons (1990–1996).
+He is known for his collaborations with John Farnham.
+Since 2000, he has performed as Irwin Thomas and released a debut solo album, The Evolution of Irwin Thomas, in 2002.
+In 2017 his collaboration album with Rick Price, California Dreaming, peaked at No. 7 on the ARIA Albums chart.
+His other bands or collaborations include Electric Mary, She Said Yes, Ahmet Zappa and Dami Im.
+Southern Sons reformed in 2019, they have periodically performed and toured into 2026.

 Early life

-Irwin Thomas Whittridge was born in 1971 in Manhattan, New York City.
-His father Pvt.
-Irwin Thomas Whittridge Snr (born, June 1908 – June 1971), who went under the stage name of Jack Goode, was a Broadway performer.
-His mother, Renalda Whittridge (née Green), was an Australian-born folk singer and dancer; she returned to Australia in 1980, with her son.
-He was later known as Jack Thomas Whittridge Jones.
+Irwin Thomas Whittridge Jnr was born on 6 February 1971, in Manhattan, New York City.
+His father, Irwin Thomas Whittridge Snr (2 September 1908 – 24 June 1971), was a former World War 2 army private, who used the stage name, Jack Goode.
+As Goode he was a Broadway and Hollywood musical comedy actor, who died aged 62 of acute infectious hepatitis following surgery.
+His mother, Renalda Whittridge (née Green, 1946), was an English-born folk singer and dancer; she emigrated to Australia, as a widow with her son, in 1980.
+Thomas was later known as Jack Thomas Whittridge Jones.